nataliatesarova/project-four/README.md

 ### Add new recipe

-The registered and logged in user will have the option to add a recipe by clicking on the ‘Add new recipe’ option on the navigation bar.
+The registered and logged in user will have the option to add a recipe by clicking on the 'Add new recipe' option on the navigation bar.
 The user must enter the fields for Title, Description, Ingredients and Method.
-If the user does not enter all off these fields and click the submission ‘Create Recipe’ button a ‘Please fill in this field’ prompt will appear.
+If the user does not enter all off these fields and click the submission 'Create Recipe' button a 'Please fill in this field' prompt will appear.
 Submitting an image is optional.
 If no image is submitted a default tomato image will be displayed.
-The user can designate the recipe post as draft or published and the click the ‘Create Recipe’ button, which will return the user to the homepage with the appearance of a ‘Recipe created successfully’ notice.
+The user can designate the recipe post as draft or published and then click the 'Create Recipe' button, which will return the user to the homepage with the appearance of a 'Recipe created successfully' notice.
 Draft posts allows the admin to plan publication date and help with editing before publication.
 If the user designates the recipe as published, admin must first approve it before the recipe appears to the public.
 The user can delete or edit their own recipe.
-If the delete button is clicked the user is prompted with the conirmation message 'Are you sure you want to delete this recipe?' and given option to proceed with deletion or cancel.
+If the delete button is clicked the user is prompted with the confirmation message 'Are you sure you want to delete this recipe?' and given the option to proceed with deletion or cancel.
 If 'cancel' is selected the user is returned to the recipe edit page.
-If deletion is selected the user is returned to the homepage and presented with mesage 'Recipe name of recipe was deleted successfully'.
+If deletion is selected the user is returned to the homepage and presented with mesage 'Recipe -name of recipe- was deleted successfully'.
 ![Add new recipe](assets/pics/addnewrecipe.png)

 ### User profile